vbridgecloud/terraform-gcloud-http-cloud-function/README.md

-# Terraform Google HTTP Cloud Function
+# Terraform Google Cloud Platform HTTP Cloud Function

 Terraform deploy a local folder to a Google Cloud Function that can be triggered over HTTP